We’re always on the hunt for brilliant new writers.

 Q: Do you publish work in translation?

-Yes.
-We are also interested in bringing excellent works of fiction in translation to our readers.
+We are interested in bringing excellent works of fiction in translation to our readers.
 Please send a sample to firstname.lastname@example.org with a note about the work, i.e. a synopsis or other similar outline.

 Q: Are you accepting pitches for Recovered Voices?